aletheia-foundation/aletheia-admin/README.md

 ## First thing is first.
 What is Aletheia?

-In short, Aletheia software for getting scientific research published and in the hands of everyone, for free.
+In short, Aletheia is software for getting scientific research published and in the hands of everyone, for free.
 If you want a little more detail, Aletheia is a decentralised and distributed database used as a free publishing platform for scientific research.

 So, Aletheia is software.
 But software without people is nothing.
 To comprehensively answer the question what is Aletheia, Aletheia is software surrounded by a community of people who want to change the world through open access to scientific knowledge.